NoOperatingSys/NoOperatingSystem/README.md

 - Get QEMU (qemu-system-x86_64) from the [QEMU downloads page](https://www.qemu.org/download/), or with your package manager on Linux.
 - Run build/boot_sect.bin with QEMU (`qemu-system-x86_64 build/boot_sect.bin`), or however you wish to run it.

-*Made by an American person and a Polish person*
+*Made by an American person and a Polish person and the wonderful noOS community*